 If you are a beginner, this is probably the most challenging task you will come across in your podcasting journey.
 Do you talk to yourself or a microphone?

-None of these questions matter, instead concentrate on talking to a single individual – the persona of your podcast.
+None of these questions matter, instead concentrate on talking to a single individual.

 You need to come up with as many details as possible about your persona because you want every listener to feel like you are talking to them directly.